linuxcaffe/tw-tod-sh/README.md

 - easily set preferred time-of-day for a task by adding a +morn +aft +day +eve +night tag
 - easily re-set time-of-day with 'ToD [morn|aft|day|eve|night|none]'
+- does not use or interfere with task context
+- designed to work with tw-needs-hook (another persistent filter tw-extension)
 - view help with 'ToD help'

 #### Planned